This is based on opinion. Please don't list it on a work's trope example list.

 I haven't told you anything yet

 Pretty much all of 3.0.
 The movie is depressing all the way through.
 It feels horribly lonely and claustrophobic, like some terrifying homage to I Am Legend.
-Shinji has basically committed genocide and everyone hates him, as we've already stressed.
+Shinji has basically committed near-total omnicide and everyone hates him, as we've already stressed.
 He is reduced to complete uselessness.
 This movie is literally Shinji's hell.
-As Asuka notes, Shinji's introverted nature makes him tend towards egotism - he thinks only of himself.
+As Asuka notes, Shinji's introverted nature makes him tend towards egotism — he thinks only of himself.
 He knows this.
 He hates himself for it.
-Shinji also has a breakdown about two thirds into the movie which doubles as Nightmare Fuel And while 1.0 and 2.0 had some comic relief, there is no comic relief in 3.0.
+Shinji also has a breakdown about two thirds into the movie which doubles as Nightmare Fuel and while 1.0 and 2.0 had some comic relief, there is no comic relief in 3.0.
 At all.
 Notice how early on Pen-Pen has been dropped from the cast?
 It's going to take some clever writing or an enormousAss Pull to give this anything other than at most a Bittersweet Ending.